department-of-veterans-affairs/va.gov-team/products/login.gov-adoption/research/2023-02-Grandfathering-Migration-Round-1-Usability/transcripts/transcript-p2.md

 00:59:12.000 --> 00:59:13.000

-> P2:Yeah, same here, thanks.
+> P2: Yeah, same here, thanks.
 Guys, have a good day.

 00:59:13.000 --> 00:59:18.000